Skip to main content

 After she scored in local talent contests as “Baby Mae—Song and Dance,” her parents let her drop out of school—in the fourth grade—to concentrate on her career.
 “I had a deep, rough voice for a child,” she recalled later.
 “The audience started laughing when they heard my first powerful tones… I fell in love on that stage.”
 She did the era’s “coon songs” with a ragtime beat, comic novelty numbers, and impressions of Eddie Foy, George M. Cohan, Bert Williams, and Eva Tanguay.
 At 13 she joined a local stock company, playing juvenile parts: the prince in Richard III, Eva in Uncle Tom’s Cabin, Little Lord Fauntleroy.

 Meanwhile, she had discovered something that would be as important to her career as stage experience: sex.
-In her 1995 book When I’m Bad I’m Better: Mae West, Sex, and American Entertainment, Marybeth Hamilton writes that Mae’s first sexual experience happened at the age of 12 in the basement of her home, with a dance teacher.
+In her 1995 book When I’m Bad, I’m Better: Mae West, Sex, and American Entertainment, Marybeth Hamilton writes that Mae’s first sexual experience happened at the age of 12 in the basement of her home with a dance teacher.
 Her mother, who had shelved her own dream of a stage career for marriage and motherhood, advised her to enjoy boys without getting too involved with anyone.
 She encouraged and exploited Mae’s sexual precocity, putting her onstage in a new “adult” act, a naked dance behind a huge red fan.

 Mae teamed with Frank Wallace to play burlesque houses with a sexy song-and-dance act based on the work of black performers, married him in April 1911—she was 17—and left him a few months later.
-In her autobiography she scorns romance: “It is this device of romantic personal love (an invention, by the way, of the early Renaissance) that is causing all the trouble.”
+In her autobiography, she scorns romance: “It is this device of romantic personal love (an invention, by the way, of the early Renaissance) that is causing all the trouble.”
 She later told an interviewer that “women depend too much on one single man to give meaning to their lives and create happiness.”
 She also said, “I saw what it did to other people when they loved another person the way I loved myself, and I didn’t want that problem,” and “I was born to be a solo performer, on and off stage.”
-She didn’t want kids either: “I never wanted motherhood, because you have to think about the child and I only had time for me.
+She didn’t want kids, either: “I never wanted motherhood, because you have to think about the child and I only had time for me.
 Just the way I didn’t want no husband because he’d of interfered with my hobby and my career.”
 (Her hobby, presumably, was sex.)

 Her pre-Hollywood career was characterized by brief successes and long periods of failure as she struggled to create a persona that would distinguish her from the many talented performers vying for top bookings.
 Her greatest gift in the early years was her instinct for choosing material that suited her.
 In Chicago she haunted black nightclubs after hours.
 Sure that the energy, hot rhythms, and moaning blues inflections of Chicago jazz could intensify her impact, she became one of the first performers in white vaudeville to employ a jazz band.
 Dazzled by the shimmy late one night, she put it in her own show the next day.
 In New York her shimmying stopped the show, but she balked at becoming famous as a mere shimmy dancer. bserving the phenomenal success of the female impersonator Bert Savoy, she blatantly copied his act, from his wardrobe (sweeping gowns, huge picture hats) to his trademark lines and gestures: double-entendres, suggestive glances, and the catch phrase “You must come over.”
-She bounced back and forth between Broadway and the vaudeville stage, fired again and again for her failure to tone down the risqu» material and delivery she knew would someday be the key to her success.
+She bounced back and forth between Broadway and the vaudeville stage, fired again and again for her failure to tone down the risque material and delivery she knew would someday be the key to her success.

 Her mother encouraged her to try a new tactic: write, produce, and star in her own plays.
-In 1926 she came up with Sex.
+In 1926, she came up with Sex.
 (There were disputes, lawsuits, and oddly worded credits for so many of her plays and film scripts that it’s hard to know how much writing she actually did, but she certainly suggested themes, added dialogue, and had final control.)
 A melodrama featuring foreign settings, prostitution, and drugs, Sex created a scandal that landed her in jail.
 Thrilled at the publicity, she continued to churn out plays with shocking themes.

-In 1928 she hit on the role that would make her Broadway and movie career, Diamond Lil, described by Emily Words Leider in her book Becoming Mae West as an “insouciant, insinuating, sashaying, tough-talking, sultry-voiced, golden-wigged, diamond-encrusted, bone-corseted, wasp-waisted, flaringhipped, and balloon-bosomed 18905 Bowery saloon hostess and singer.”
+In 1928, she hit on the role that would make her Broadway and movie career, Diamond Lil, described by Emily Words Leider in her book Becoming Mae West as an “insouciant, insinuating, sashaying, tough-talking, sultry-voiced, golden-wigged, diamond-encrusted, bone-corseted, wasp-waisted, flaring-hipped, and balloon-bosomed 1890s Bowery saloon hostess and singer.”
 The Gay Nineties atmosphere, costumes, and music delighted audiences, and Mae, dressed in flattering period gowns, looked a part of that era but put herself across as a contemporary woman by singing the new blues songs and openly expressing her sexual interest in men.
 The show ran nearly a year on Broadway and toured the country.

 When she got word on the road that her mother was dying, she canceled all bookings, rushed home, and went into seclusion, emerging only to testify in a court case brought against her play Pleasure Man.
 The case was dismissed, but Mae shut down production anyway.
 Her best friend was gone, she was exhausted from touring and fighting legal battles, and she was broke.
 After three decades, she had still failed to achieve the stage success she craved.